-Sopwith’s original Bat Boat now fitted with retractable wheels is also to be seen around the Solent, being test flown by Harry Hawker from Sam Saunders’ Folly Sheds on the Medina river near East Cowes.
+Sopwith’s original Bat Boat now fitted with retractable wheels is seen around the Solent, being test flown by Harry Hawker from Sam Saunders’ Folly Sheds on the Medina river near East Cowes.

 With a growing order book, Sidney Burgoine is appointed Assistant Works Manager to support Fred Sigrist.
 He has boat building experience from working in his brother’s boatyard at nearby Hampton Wick.

 18 year old Frank Spriggs is now in charge of the Sopwith General Office in Kingston, he will become Chairman of the Hawker Aircraft Co. and Managing Director of the Hawker Siddeley Group with 75,000 employees.

 On 8th July 1913 Harry Hawker flies the Sopwith Bat Boat between land and water six times in an afternoon to claim the £500 Mortimer Singer prize for the first practical amphibious aircraft.

 There have been many set-backs including a broken wheel and a near disaster taking-off in long grass downhill over a cliff edge from a field above the Royal Yacht Squadron at Cowes.